kangmingtay/EmployeeSalaryManagement/README.md

 1. Run `docker-compose up testdb` in the root directory to start the test database.
 2. Run `npm run test` in the root directory to run all unit tests.

+## Assumptions
+1. CSV File will always contain a header
+2. Uploading a file that contains a new id but existing login will result in an error.
+3. Uploading a file that contains an existing id with a different but existing login will result in a swap of logins between the 2 affected rows in the table.